Ronnie772/Ronnie772Datasheet/docs/03-Component-Selection/Component-Selection.md

     | Meets surface mount constraint of project |                  |

-**Rationale:** TB6612FNG offers the ability to control both motors at the same time.
+**Choice:** Option 2: TB6612FNG
+**Rationale:** The TB6612FNG motor driver was chosen because it provides dual H-bridge functionality, allowing the system to control two motors simultaneously with forward and reverse direction control.
+This capability simplifies the circuit by integrating multiple driver functions into a single IC.
+The component is also inexpensive and available in a surface-mount package, making it compatible with the project's PCB constraints.
+While the driver requires additional external components for interface support, its ability to efficiently control motors and handle bidirectional current makes it well-suited for actuator control within the module.

 **Motors**